 Keep a list of grant opportunities and share it with key people in your program.
 Be sure to include essential details like due dates and links to grant applications.

-Others may require detailed documentation or details on current league financing or demographics.
-You may also need to write statements or essays that describes why your league is worthy of support.
+Others may require detailed documentation or details on current league financing, mission statement, code of conduct, and demographics.
+You may also need to write statements or essays that describe why your league is worthy of support.

 Make sure you’re well prepared ahead of the deadline, so you don’t bump into a time crunch.

 Aim to have all the information you need together before the grant program due date.
 Double and triple-check any financial statements to make sure you are accurate.
 Proofread written materials.
 You want your league to appear responsible and well-managed.

 Set aside some distraction-free time to focus on your grant submission.
 You don't want a small, preventable mistake to prevent your league from securing funding.